jedisct1/rsign2/Torgap-made-easy.md

 Alright, a box of matches.
 Let me see....

-###### Suppose every person colors the matches uniquely for him/herself.
+##### Suppose every person colors the matches uniquely for him/herself.
 Consider your own matches as magic sticks that are able to encrypt messages to you.
 Now give the matches to people that want to send secret messages to you.
 The sender is able to send these secrets by magically touching letters by one of your personal magic sticks (your matches given to them).
 And also suppose that you alone could read the message because it has been magically touched by one of your personal matches.
 But not earlier then when the issued stick, comes back with the scrambled letter and returns in your matchbox.
 People in a network could make a chain secret letters.
 Both the sender and recipient can burn the match, it becomes useless after that, the magic disappears.
 As soon as a recipient burns a matchbox the chain is broken and letters forever unreadable.
 The matchbox is a secret master key, that has public keys (matches).

 ### "OK, so your new _identity thing_ is known by the government and the banks and the police?"

 Bc-torgap wants to avoid `subject=person` statements for now.
 That means, we do not facilitate what so many other solutions instead will do: reveal counterparties in a group of people that interact with eachother. *We don't reveal people's identities to others.*

 ### Why is that a problem?
-I am not interested in anonymity?, I’ve got nothing to hide!
+I am not interested in anonymity, I’ve got nothing to hide!

 This is a well-know misconception.
 A few analogies of anonymity:
 `Anonymization` is like pixelating someone’s face in a video.
 You can still hear what they say, but you don’t know who they are.
 It’s like footprints in the sand.
 After a period of time (that depends on the policy of your search engine), a wave comes in and wipes out each visitor’s footprints.
 [Source](https://sidewaysdictionary.com/#/term/anonymization)